Building a Custom Middleware Chain: Architecture, Patterns & Edge Constraints

 Provider Runtime Hard Constraints Deployment Notes

-• Streaming/Transformation Heavy: Cloudflare Workers.
-Native TransformStream and ReadableStream integration outperform polyfills.
+• Streaming/transformation heavy: Cloudflare Workers.
+Native TransformStream integration avoids polyfill overhead.

-• Stateful Edge Logic: Cloudflare (Durable Objects) or Vercel (KV/Edge Config).
-Netlify requires external state stores.
+• Stateful edge logic: Cloudflare (Durable Objects) or Vercel (Edge Config / Vercel KV).
+Netlify requires an external state store.

 Debugging Workflows and Production Observability